JanssenProject/jans/docs/admin/config-guide/auth-server-config/authentication-method-config.md

 sudo /opt/jans/jans-cli/jans_cli_tui.py
 ```

-### Find Current Authentication Method
+### Find Current Default Authentication Method

 Navigate to `Auth Server` -> `Authn` to open the `Authn` screen as shown
 in the image below.
-In **Default ACR** sub-tab, available authentication methods are listed
+In **Default ACR** sub-tab, available authentication
+methods are listed
 as radio buttons.

 ![image](../../../assets/tui-authn-dafault-acr.png)

-To update the default authentication method, bring the tab focus to the authentication method,
+To update the default authentication method, bring the tab focus to the
+authentication method,
 and navigate to the new default method with **Up** and **Down** keys.
 To choose hit **Space** key.
 Navigate to **Save** button and hit **Enter** key

 !!!
 Note
-If your backend database is not LDAP, you won't see any LDAP servers related tab/items.
+    If your backend database is not LDAP, you won't see any LDAP servers

-#### Basic sub-tab
+    related tab/items.

+### Basic Authentication Method

 This tab displays the basic, builtin, authentication method as shown in the image below.

 ![image](../../../assets/tui-authn-basic.png)

-You can set basic as the default authentication method by selecting **Default Authn Method**,
+You can set basic as the default authentication method by selecting
+**Default Authn Method**,
 navigate to **Save** button and hit **Enter** key

-#### LDAP Servers sub-tab
+### LDAP Servers As Authentication Method

-If your backend database is LDAP, you will have this tab where you can add and modify
+If your backend database is LDAP, you will have this tab where you can add and
-LDAP Servers are to be used as the default authentication method.
+modify LDAP Servers are to be used as the default authentication method.
 See below image

 ![image](../../../assets/tui-authn-ldap-servers.png)

-To add a new LDAP server, navigate to **Add Source LDAP Server** button and hit **Enter**.
+To add a new LDAP server, navigate to **Add Source LDAP Server** button and
+hit **Enter**.
 A popup screen will
 be displayed as shown in the image below.

 ![image](../../../assets/tui-authn-ldap-servers-add.png)

 Fill in the fields provided in the popup.
-Before saving LDAP server, it is recommended to test it by navigating
+Before saving LDAP server, it is
+recommended to test it by navigating
 **Test** button and hitting **Enter**.
-If the test is successful, chose **Save** button and hit **Enter**.
-If
+If the test is successful, chose
+**Save** button and hit **Enter**.
+If you want the current edited LDAP server
-you want the current edited LDAP server as the default authentication method, select **Default Authn Method** before saving.
+as the default authentication method, select **Default Authn Method** before

-#### Scripts sub-tab
+saving.

+### Authentication Methods Enabled By Scripts

 All enabled **Person Authentication** scripts are listed in this tab as below

 ![image](../../../assets/tui-authn-scripts.png)

-To edit **Level** and/or **Properties** of the authentication script, navigate to the script in the list by hitting **tab** key
+To edit **Level** and/or **Properties** of the authentication script,
+navigate to the script in the list by hitting **tab** key
 and hit **Enter**.
 You will see a popup like in the image below

 ![image](../../../assets/tui-authn-scripts-edit.png)

-If the script you want to use as the default authentication method is not in the list, you should enable the script by
+If the script you want to use as the default authentication method is not in
+the list, you should enable the script by
 navigating **Scripts** in the main tab.
-Find the script you want to enable and hit **Enter**, you will get a popup where
+Find the script you want to
+enable and hit **Enter**, you will get a popup where
 you can select **Enabled** checkbox and **Save** it as shown in the image below:

 ![image](../../../assets/tui-authn-scripts-enable.png)

-#### Aliases sub-tab
+### Configure Aliases For Authencation Methods

 Authentication aliases are listed in this tab.
 You can modify aliases by navigating to the list and hitting **Enter**.
 If you want to add a new alias, choose **Add Alias** button and hit **Enter**

-#### Agama Flows sub-tab
+### Authentication Methods Enabled by Agama Flows

 If you deployed an Agama project, ACR values for the project are displayed in this tab as shown below: